Tree

 pass error messages from individual tests unchanged to its standard

-suite should only exit 127 if there was an error executing the suite
+A test suite should only exit 127 if there was a fatal issue in executing

-itself.
-Errors within individual tests should be reported normally.
+the suite itself.
+Errors among the individual tests should be reported

-The standard output from a "test suite" executable should consist of
+The standard output from a test suite executable should consist of lines

-lines of the form "run N ok N fail N error N", representing running
+of the form `total o run n ok m fail l error k', representing running

 counts as printed by exercise itself.
 Consequently, the exercise utility